Return on Capital Employed (ROCE) KPI

 A financial ratio that measures a company's profitability and the efficiency with which its capital is employed, calculated by dividing earnings before interest and tax (EBIT) by capital employed.

-Return on Capital Employed (ROCE) Interpretation
+Measuring Return on Capital Employed (ROCE) in Practice

 Common Pitfalls